 Walkers should have safety mark BS EN 1273:2005.

 What are the best baby walkers to buy?

 You get quite a lot of bang for your buck with this walker.
 There’s an array of toys on a removable tray and it converts from a static rocker to a walker at the flick of a sliding mechanism at the base.
 It also includes a comfy foot pad.
 Any downsides?
 There are reports that it’s not great on deep carpets.

 This converts from an activity unit to a walker and ride-on toy.
 There are lots of light and sound features, including songs and fun phrases, plus light-up buttons that help teach numbers and colours.
-Our testers enjoyed ‘feeding’ the balls to the lion.
+Our testers enjoyed ‘feeding’ the balls to the lion, you can read their full review of this product.
 Any downsides?
 It appealed most to those under 18 months.

 This 5 start baby walker on Amazon can be used in different forms providing sturdy support for little ones "on the go".
 Also, it comes with lights and melodies activated by the steering wheel.

 This baby walker will encourage your baby not only to move but also with its electronic sounds and manual activities.
 It has a rigid backrest to offer maximum back support, the padded seat is removable and hands washable.